2017 Public Policy Agenda icon

 • Failing to analyze borrower’s ability to fully repay loan

-• Making loan to consumer who does not have the ability to repay loan after required analysis
+• Issuing loans to borrowers unable to repay after required analysis

 • Mailing unsolicited checks, debit, or credit cards